A A

 Project summary

-Project activities are focused on increasing the capacity, quality and safety of vessel berthing in the port of Sali, addressing drainage and water supply in the area concerned, and the rehabilitation and refurbishing of the quayside area.
+The project has increased the capacity, quality, and safety of vessel berthing in the Port of Sali.
+It has also improved the drainage and water supply systems in the surrounding area and resulted in the successful rehabilitation and refurbishment of the quayside zone.

-The project envisages an extension of the port by constructing 149 metres of shoreline while securing a consistent draft of 4 metres.
-The new coastline will be positioned on 72 reinforced concrete piles with a 800/870 mm diameter.
-The construction will be followed by the rehabilitation of the quayside area adjacent to the new structure, and the construction of a 116 metre main breakwater for protection against wave action, resting on 18 drilled reinforced concrete piles with a 1300/1380 mm diameter.
+The project has extended the port by constructing 149 metres of new shoreline with a consistent draft of 4 metres.
+The new quay rests on 72 reinforced concrete piles with a diameter of 800/870 mm.
+Adjacent areas have been rehabilitated, and a 116-metre main breakwater has been built to protect against wave action, supported by 18 drilled reinforced concrete piles with a diameter of 1300/1380 mm.

-Increasing the size of the port, adding new operating shoreline and building a breakwater will improve conditions for safer traffic and berthing of ships.
-The new shoreline and the inner part of the main breakwater will be used to moor public transport vessels, recreational and nautical tourism vessels.
-The construction of the breakwater allows temporary mooring of various vessels on the outer bank of the breakwater during the summer and in fair weather.
+The expansion of the port, the addition of new operating shoreline, and the construction of the breakwater have significantly improved conditions for safer maritime traffic and vessel berthing.
+The newly built shoreline and the inner side of the main breakwater are now used for mooring public transport, recreational, and nautical tourism vessels.
+Additionally, the outer side of the breakwater enables temporary mooring of various vessels during the summer season and in fair weather, increasing port functionality and capacity.

-The goal of the project is to increase the safety of maritime traffic in the port of Sali, provide transport services throughout the year and improve the connection of Dugi otok with the mainland.
-The implementation of the project will contribute to the availability of sustainable, modern, safe and regular transport services for the local population and consequently improve the access to employment, education and other services for island communities.
+The project has increased the safety of maritime traffic in the port of Sali and ensured year-round transport services, significantly improving the connection between Dugi otok and the mainland.
+As a result, the local population now benefits from more sustainable, modern, safe, and regular transport services, which enhance access to employment, education, and essential services for island communities.

 • Better quality of public maritime transport